Have Large Vision-Language Models Mastered Art History?: Results

 \subsubsection{Misclassifications.}

-Despite the relatively low accuracies (24.57\% on WikiArt, 36.06\% on JenAesthetics and 36.73\% on ArTest), CLIP makes sensible mistakes.
-These include confusing Baroque, Rococo, Classicism, and Romanticism; Impressionism, Post-Impressionism, and Expressionism; Color Field Painting, Abstract Expressionism and Minimalism --- styles that are temporally close and share significant visual similarities.
-In ArTest, Cubism is predicted by CLIP almost exclusively as Analytic Cubism.
-Expressionism, Surrealism, Symbolism and Synthetic Cubism are also predicted as Analytic Cubism.
+Despite the relatively low accuracies (24.57\% on WikiArt, 36.04\% on JenAesthetics), CLIP makes sensible mistakes.
+It confuses Baroque, Rococo, Classicism, and Romanticism; Impressionism, Post-Impressionism, and Expressionism; Color Field Painting, Abstract Expressionism and Minimalism -- styles that are temporally close and share significant visual similarities.
+CLIP predicts Cubism mostly as Analytic Cubism.
+Expressionism, Surrealism, Symbolism and Synthetic Cubism are frequently misclassified as Analytic Cubism.
 These styles all emerge within the same historical period and exhibit certain visual similarities.
-Similarly, misclassifying Expressionism as Fauvism is understandable.
-A similar phenomenon occurs with the Renaissance styles, which are also conflated.
-The phenomenon of Realist paintings being predicted as Romanticist can be explained by a number of factors, including training set bias and similar subject matter.
-The most unexpected error by CLIP is predicting Contemporary Realism, instead of the true style Impressionism, Romanticism, Realism and Baroque.
-This mistake might be due to ``contemporary" and ``realism" being misunderstood as adjectives related to the visual appearance of the subject matters, instead of art style classes.
-We include a visualization of the confusion matrices in the Appendices, Section \ref{appendix:results}.
+Misclassifying Expressionism as Fauvism is understandable due to their shared stylistic traits.
+A similar pattern occurs with Renaissance styles, which are also conflated.
+Realist paintings misclassified as Romanticist can be explained by a number of factors, including training set bias and similar subject matter.
+The most unexpected error by CLIP is predicting Contemporary Realism instead of the correct styles Impressionism, Romanticism, Realism and Baroque.
+This mistake might be due to `contemporary' and `realism' are misunderstood as adjectives related to the visual appearance of the subject matters, instead of art style classes.
+We include the confusion matrices in the Appendices.

 We observe that LLaVA confuses Impressionism with several artistic movements in WikiArt, including Post-Impressionism, Realism, Expressionism, Symbolism and Art Nouveau Modern.
 This might be due to Impressionism being prevalent in LLaVA's training data.
 Similarly, we find that LLaVA is biased towards predicting Romanticism more frequently than other art styles, with 41\% of Romanticism predictions in JenAesthetics.
 Additionally, LLaVA classifies Minimalism paintings as Expressionism, Romanticism, and Realism, which is an anomalous result given the minimal overlap between these styles.
-The findings show that LLaVA yields more inconclusive results than CLIP.
-We observe that OpenFlamingo underperforms the other VLMs, with Impressionism and Romanticism being among the few styles it predicts accurately.
-Finally, GPT-4o makes reasonable predictions across all genres, with the greatest accuracy in Baroque and Impressionism.
+Overall, our findings show that LLaVA yields more inconclusive results than CLIP.